Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we consider, for the first time, a multi-armed bandit model that allows for the possibility of {\em abstaining} from accepting the stochastic rewards, alongside the conventional arm selection.
 This innovative framework is motivated by real-world scenarios where decision-makers may wish to hedge against highly uncertain or risky actions, as exemplified in clinical trials.
 Within this enriched paradigm, we address both the fixed-regret and fixed-reward settings, providing tight upper and lower bounds on asymptotic and minimax regrets for each scenario. {For the fixed-regret setting, we thoughtfully adapt a recently developed asymptotically and minimax optimal algorithm by \citet{jin23b} to accommodate the abstention option while preserving its attractive optimality characteristics.
-For the fixed-reward setting, we convert {\em any} asymptotically and minimax optimal algorithm for the canonical model into one that retains these optimality properties when the abstention option is present.} Finally, experiments on synthetic datasets validate our theoretical results and clearly demonstrate the advantage of incorporating the abstention option.
+For the fixed-reward setting, we convert {\em any} asymptotically and minimax optimal algorithm for the canonical model into one that retains these optimality properties when the abstention option is present.} {We remark that our proposed algorithms are computationally efficient, incurring only a negligible constant-time overhead per step beyond the standard arm selection mechanisms.} Finally, experiments on synthetic datasets validate our theoretical results and clearly demonstrate the advantage of incorporating the abstention option.

-As highlighted in Remark~\ref{remark_linear}, a fruitful avenue for future research lies in expanding the abstention model from $K$-armed bandits to linear bandits.
-An intriguing inquiry is whether the inclusion of the abstention feature can lead to enhanced asymptotic and minimax theoretical guarantees.
+{While our analysis focuses on Gaussian rewards, the framework naturally extends to other distributions, provided that specific boundary cases are handled with care.} As highlighted in Remark~\ref{remark_linear}, a fruitful avenue for future research lies in expanding the abstention model from $K$-armed bandits to linear bandits; specifically, it remains an open question whether the inclusion of the abstention feature can lead to enhanced asymptotic and minimax theoretical guarantees.
 Furthermore, in our work, the abstention option exerts no influence on the stochastic observation from the selected arm.
 Delving into more sophisticated and general approaches to model the effect of the abstention option promises as a captivating future direction.